matt-ewan-laws/auto_cli/README.md

   - `data/`: This directory contains additional data files that may be used by the application.

     - `commands.json`: A JSON file that provides a condensed version of the command library or an alternative data source.

+  - `index.html`: which serves as the entry point for the React application.

   - `App.js`: The main container component that houses the application.
 It imports necessary components and sets up routing.